HIP 78530 b: Host star

-HIP 78530 is a bright, blue B-type main sequence star in the Upper Scorpius association, a loose star cluster composed of stars with a common origin.
-The star is estimated to be approximately 2.5 times the mass of the Sun.
+HIP 78530 is a luminous, blue B-type main sequence star in the Upper Scorpius association, a loose star cluster composed of stars with a common origin.
+The star is estimated to be approximately 2.2 times the mass of the Sun.
 Ages of the Upper Scorpius group have been quoted at 5 million years, however a more recent estimate suggests that the group is somewhat older (approximately 11 million years old).
 Its effective temperature is estimated at 10500 K, less than twice the effective temperature of the Sun.

 HIP 78530 has an apparent magnitude of 7.18.
 It is incredibly faint, if visible at all, as seen from the unaided eye of an observer on Earth.

 Characteristics

 HIP 78530 b is most likely a brown dwarf, a massive object that is large enough to fuse deuterium (something that planets are too small to do) but not large enough to ignite and become a star.
 Because HIP 78530 b's characteristics blend the line between whether or not it is a brown dwarf or a planet, astronomers have tried to determine what HIP 78530 b is by predicting whether it was created in a planet-like or star-like (how brown dwarves are formed) manner.

 Its estimated mass is over 23.04 times that of Jupiter.
 Additionally, HIP 78530 b orbits its host star at an estimated average distance of 710 AU, which is 710 times the average distance between the Earth and the Sun assuming the brown dwarf has a circular orbit.
 The average distance between dwarf planet Pluto and the Sun is 39.482 AU, meaning that HIP 78530 b orbits its host star nearly eighteen times further than Pluto orbits the Sun.
 In accordance with the data, HIP 78530 b would complete an orbit approximately every 12,000 years, although the actual orbital motion of HIP 78530 b is most likely smaller than 710 AU, but it has not been directly observed long enough to know definitively.